 This also applies to damages and other losses, including pain and suffering.
 You need to be precise about your damages when you attempt to settle a personal injury claim on your own, or the insurer will likely undercut your compensation.
 There must not be any doubt between your doctors about your diagnosis and the extent of your disabilities, and there must not be any strange or odd events in your medical history or medical records.
 Insurers will lower your settlement amount if they think your case is unusual.

 Dealing With Insurance Companies

 Although it is possible to handle an injury claim or a claim yourself, you should not try this on your own.
-Your injury claim will be handled by insurance adjusters whose job it is to pay you nothing or as little as possible.
-As a claimant or defendant you need to be aware of many issues that arise during the course of a claim or lawsuit.
+Your injury claim will be handled by insurance adjusters whose job is to pay you nothing or as little as possible.
+As a claimant or defendant, you need to be aware of many issues that arise during the course of a claim or lawsuit.
 Below are examples of problems you might encounter if you try handling a claim on your own:

 - Insurers try to force you to settle early.
 The insurance company wants you to settle early.
 If you do, you may lose your right to a settlement if your injuries become worse

 - Insurers give you the “best possible deal” or “top offer”.
 A top offer from an insurance company is often not enough to make you happy.
 You can’t simply “wait out” the company to force them into paying you, since your case doesn’t get any better the longer you wait.

 - The adjuster may claim that you are at-fault for an incident.
 It is difficult for you to respond properly to such accusations if you are unfamiliar with the law and the standards of proof required to prove fault.